 On October 12, 2020, the California Department of Justice gave notice that it was making the third round of revisions to the Regulations for the California Consumer Privacy Act (CCPA).
-The proposed modifications make clarifications to several requirements in the current Regulations.
+The proposed CCPA regulation revisions make clarifications to several requirements in the current Regulations.

 One modification involves Section 999.306, on providing notice of opt-out when interacting with consumers offline.
 This modification provides examples of giving an opt-out notice to consumers in a brick and mortar store, as well as via telephone.